The Night House (upcoming film): Production

 In September 2024, it was announced that Jo Nesbø was adapting his own 2023 novel The Night House for the film and was collaborating with producer Fredrik Wikström Nicastro of Hope Studios and writer and director Jesper Ganslandt.

-In February 2025, Aaron Paul and Jacob Tremblay joined the cast as younger and older versions of the same character, Richard.
+In February 2025, Aaron Paul and Jacob Tremblay joined the cast as younger and older versions of the same character.

 Principal photography took place in the summer of 2025, in Álava, Spain.